 Why Saying No to Clients Can Help Your Business

 When you’re a small business owner, entrepreneur, or freelancer, your work flow generally tends to be a little up and down.
 Some months you have more projects than you can shake a laptop at, while other months find you meticulously arranging the office supplies on your desk into perfect right angles.
-Because of the nature of your work, it may feel crazy, wrong, or just plain difficult to say no to new or repeat clients.
+Because of the nature of your work and the costs of running a business, it may feel crazy, wrong, or just plain difficult to say no to new or repeat clients.
 But here’s the secret: the paradox of success is that sometimes “no” can actually help your business.

 Saying no can feel scary because there is the underlying fear that you are energetically putting up a big dam in the flow of your business.
 If you turn down a project, who is to say that there will be another one around the corner?
 But here’s why saying no to clients can help your business: